-Q: Should agencies update signs to reflect the latest CDC masking and physical distancing guidance?
+Q: Should agencies update signs and post information online on agency websites to reflect the latest CDC mask-wearing guidance?

 Q: Do agencies or the building’s Facility Security Committee (FSC) need to issue orders making the wearing of masks consistent with CDC guidance a condition of entry for those persons wishing to access the facility?